 The preplanned workflow allows you to create a map area and publish its mobile map package, in advance, so that it can be downloaded by field workers when they need it.
-To do this you need to specify an area of interest, create a map area within a web map, and generate the mobile map package for the map area.
+To do this create a map area within a web map and generate the mobile map package for the map area.
 You can create up to 16 map areas (and their mobile map packages) per web map.

 You can do this manually using the ArcGIS Online or ArcGIS Enterprise user interface.
 Or you can automate these steps using either Python scripts or the ArcGIS REST API, as follows:

 ArcGIS Online or ArcGIS Enterprise

 Manually create, edit, and manage map areas as follows:

 Use the ArcGIS API for Python to write python scripts to create map areas and generate their associated data packages.
 This is detailed in the managing map areas Python topic along with other useful map area management functions such as:

 - Update a map area and any of its packages that have been deleted or contain newer data.